MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-microsoft-365-apps-configuration-manager.md

 ## Step 4 - Create and deploy the Office application to the broad group

 After you've finished testing Office with the pilot group, you can repeat the above steps to create and deploy an Office application to the broad group.
 When defining the application, include the same options you did with the pilot group, except choose **Semi-Annual Enterprise Channel** for the update channel.

+Step 5 - Configure Microsoft 365 Apps updates

+> [!NOTE]
+> When deploying with the Office Client Management dashboard and Office 365 Installer wizard, you must manage updates with Configuration Manager as well.
+For more information, see [Manage updates to Microsoft 365 Apps with Microsoft Configuration Manager](manage-microsoft-365-apps-updates-configuration-manager.md).

 ## Step 5 - Review exit criteria